 On her blog, she dives deep on topics such as race, diversity, curly hair, and motherhood.
 She also runs a thriving community group on Facebook for multiracial families.

 Dr. Bre Gentile

 Dr. Bre Gentile, better known as Dr. G, is the founder of Dr. G's Lab, a full-stack, trauma-informed UX consultancy.
 A psychologist who grew up to be a UX researcher, Dr. G's expertise is in conversational design and participatory research with youth.
-She's a proud, multi-racial woman raising multi-racial boys in San Francisco.
+She's a proud, multi-racial woman raising raising her two multiracial boys in San Francisco with her Italian husband.

 Paul has a combined ten years of experience in academia, non-profits, and faith communities, becoming well-versed in the DEI challenges and needs of each sector.
 In higher ed, he has facilitated bystander intervention and sexual misconduct trainings with athletic teams, discussed systemic racism with faculty, and led full-day workshops on building inclusive cultures with student leaders.
 For non-profits, Paul has developed curriculum to center the needs of persons with disabilities, survivors of intimate partner violence, and survivors of sexual assault.
 Within faith communities, he has given presentations and led discussions on breaking racial barriers to create multi-ethnic ministries.

 Raina LaGrand (she/her) is a Mixed (Black and white), Queer, somatic trauma therapist living on Anishinaabeg land (Ypsilanti, MI).
 In her practice she helps Mixed race people and interracial couples embody their identities with confidence and build relationships where they can be their full Selves.
 Raina is also a writer and speaker.
 Raina's work is informed by her background in trauma treatment, her experience as a yoga teacher and practitioner, radical Black feminism, and practices in decolonizing psychotherapy.